RobbieDeegan/Graph-Theory-2017/README.md

 The starting point will be the node which represents the name of the course and the year.
 The graph will then spread out from there like a spiderweb connecting to all the other nodes.
 The next layer of nodes out from the spider web will be the modules which will be connected to the course through PART_OF relationships for want of a better relationship name.
 From there each node will be connected to thier respected lecturer or lecturers in some cases by TAUGHT_BY relationships.
 The day will be the next layer and all the other information shall be connect to that included the time, room and group that is being thought.
 I feel this way there is less of a chance for replicating data and it seems very easy to follow in my opinion.

-The rooms, lecturers, moudles, times and courses would be represented by nodes with each nodes being linked to each other when appropiate using relationships such as TAUGHT_BY, AT, ATTENDING etc. Cypher queries can then be used to find the data and relationships you need.
+Cypher queries can then be used to extract the exact data needed to be found.

 **Implementaion**